qnano/simflux/README.md

 # SIMFLUX Readme

 SIMFLUX is implemented using C++/CUDA 10.1 and Python, running on Windows 10.
-A version with the binary already build can be found here:
+A version with the binary already build can be found [here](http://homepage.tudelft.nl/f04a3/simflux-publication-release)
-TODO: insert link

 ## Installing python